microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 initialMap.set(newTaskId, newTask.handle);
 ```

-At this point, you can use `intialMap.keys()` to see all of the various task IDs that are available or `initialMap.values()` to return all of the task handles.
+At this point, you can use `intialMap.keys()` to retrieve the IDs of all the tasks or `initialMap.values()` to return the handles to the `SharedMaps` for each task..

-Say you wanted to fetch back a specific task, with ID `task123` and allow the user to edit its description.
+For example, if you wanted to fetch task with ID `task123` and allow the user to edit its description, you would use code like this:

 ```javascript
 const taskHandle = initialMap.get("task123");